evgenyneu/asp3231_project/README.md

 # ASP3231 project by Maria and Evgenii

+This is a project Maria and I did in Observational Astronomy unit in Monash university.
+In this project we were given images of NGC 3201 globular cluster made using Monash eleven inch telescope.
+Our goal was to reduce the images, calculate magnitudes of the stars, plot color-magnitude diagrams and estimate the distance to the cluster, as well as its age.

 ## Setup

 Follow [setup instructions](setup.md) if you run this code for the first time.